hilja/file-batcher/README.md

     data: { author: { $set: 'Slartibartfast' } }
   })

-  // At the end you can save your post with the new data await save(newData)
+  // At the end you can save your post with the new data. await save(newData)

   console.log('Just saved:', goods.path)
 }

-// This runs at the end
+// This runs at the end.
 const afterAll = () => console.log('All done!')

-// You can limit how much the async functions churns with the last param bulkEdit('fixtures/test-content/**', onEach, afterAll, 5)
+// You can limit how much the async functions churns with the last param. bulkEdit('fixtures/test-content/**', onEach, afterAll, 5)
 ```